Saturday 21 April

 Visit the country home of the man who inspired Ransome to pursue a literary career, the textile designer, poet, novelist, and socialist activist William Morris.
 You can either go straight to Kelmscott Manor for 11.30, or meet by the river near The Trout Inn, Lechlade, GL7 3HA hour earlier to travel there on foot or even afloat – bring a canoe or rowing boat if you have one.

-There is a possibility that camping may be available if you’d like to enjoy a weekend in the area, but this can’t be confirmed until nearer the time.
-Entrance prices for Kelmscott Manor are: Adults: £9.50 (£10.50 with Gift Aid), full-time students and children aged 5- 16, with children under 5 getting free entry.
+Entrance prices for Kelmscott Manor are: Adults: £9.50 (£10.50 with Gift Aid), full-time students and children aged 5- 16 £5.50,(Junior TARS FREE! – paid by Midlands Region) with children under 5 getting free entry.
 There are also family tickets available.
 See www.sal.org.uk/kelmscott-manor for full details.

 For further information about this event please contact Paul Green (see Signals or e-mail firstname.lastname@example.org)